samiralam/rules-compendium/docs/phb/3-character-classes/druid.md

 | Temperate | Lightning |
 | Tropical | Poison |

-#### Level 14: Nature’s Sanctuary
+#### Level 14: Nature's Sanctuary

 As a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action, you can expend a use of your Wild Shape and cause spectral trees and vines to appear in a 15-foot [Cube](/sources/dnd/free-rules/rules-glossary#CubeAreaofEffect) on the ground within 120 feet of yourself.
 They last there for 1 minute or until you have the [Incapacitated](/sources/dnd/free-rules/rules-glossary#IncapacitatedCondition) condition or die.
-You and your allies have [Half Cover](/sources/dnd/free-rules/rules-glossary#Cover) while in that area, and your allies gain the current Resistance of your Nature’s Ward while there.
+You and your allies have [Half Cover](/sources/dnd/free-rules/rules-glossary#Cover) while in that area, and your allies gain the current Resistance of your Nature's Ward while there.

 As a Bonus Action, you can move the Cube up to 60 feet to ground within 120 feet of yourself.